Feeding Pumps and Setsadmin2020-03-06T16:44:16+00:00

 Many children use a feeding pump for continuous feedings, overnight feedings, or on-the-go feedings.
 There are two main pumps available in the United States: the Moog EnteraLite Infinity and the Cardinal Health Kangaroo Joey, though a new Kangaroo pump is beginning to be available.
-The Infinity has an online virtual pump that you can practice on and play with, and the Kangaroo also has an interactive tutorial as well as a video instruction series.
+The Infinity has an online virtual pump that you can practice on and play with, and the Kangaroo has a video instruction series.

-The video tutorials on the right and further down on this page demonstrate how to prime and load a set, bolus feed, feed using breast milk, change the alarm settings, or adapt a feeding set for blenderized feedings.
-See also this tutorial on how to do set the Interval setting using the Infinity pump.
+The video tutorials on this page demonstrate how to prime and load a set, bolus feed, feed using breast milk, change the alarm settings, or adapt a feeding set for blenderized feedings.

 The Moog Infinity is a small, lightweight pump that can run in any position.
 It can use bags that hold either 500ml (about 17 ounces) or 1200ml (about 41 ounces) of formula or liquids.
 There is also a Moog Infinity Orange pump designed for small feedings, which has bags that hold 100ml (about 3 ounces).

 The Kangaroo Joey is slightly larger and heavier, and has more adaptable features.
 Kangaroo Joey bags come in 500ml (about 17 ounces) and 1000ml (about 34 ounces) sizes.
 Kangaroo also has several other pumps, including the ePump and Connect.

 Which pump is right for you will depend on your child’s size and your child’s feeding requirements.
 Some suppliers also only carry one brand of pumps, and some insurers only cover one brand.